scalableminds/webknossos-libs/README.md

 Use this for:
 - converting Tiff-stacks and other data formats for volume image data to webKnossos-compatible *.wkw files from the CLI
 - up/downsampling of *.wkw files to different magnification levels (image pyramid) from the CLI
-- compressing your *.wkw files to save disc space from the CLI
+- compressing your *.wkw files to save disk space from the CLI